 Note: Originally this location was known as Newnes North (Newnes South was at the present location of Newnes).
 Plan of Portion ML 12, dated 30th May 1908 shows Newnes North with significant buildings and tunnels into the shale mines.
 Lithgow Mercury 1st March 1907, p.
 8, records the bridle path linking Newnes North to Newnes South.

-Is located on one of the western tributaries of Glen Day Gully.
-2km south, south west of Newnes.
-Midway along the gully when descending you enter a shallow constriction, which quickly became deeper and deeper.
-In a few more minutes, after carefully negotiating a 2.5 m drop, you enter a small, very pretty dry canyon, with deeply eroded walls, only about half a metre apart, covered in green moss.
-A couple of metres later, the walls, now over 20m high, open up to a magnificent overhang on the right hand side, some 30m long and 6-7m deep.
-Here, the ‘room’ was sufficient to accommodate several Coachwood and Sassafras trees.
-The canyon continued until the second overhang, of equal size to the first one, was reached.
-The constriction is about 250m long.
-Named by Yuri Bolotin and Brian Fox and on a bushwalk of 27 September 2019.
+is located on one of the western tributaries of Glen Day Gully 2 km south, south west of Newnes.
+Midway along the gully, when descending, you enter a shallow constriction, which quickly becomes deeper and deeper.
+In a few more minutes, after carefully negotiating a 2.5 m drop, you enter a small, very dry canyon, with deeply eroded walls, only about half a metre apart, covered in green moss.
+A couple of metres later, the walls, now over 20 m high, open up to a magnificent overhang on the right-hand side, some 30 m long and 6-7m deep.
+Here, the ‘room’ is sufficient to accommodate several Coachwood and Sassafras trees.
+The canyon continues until the second overhang of equal size to the first one, is reached.
+The constriction is about 250 m long.
+Named by Yuri Bolotin and Brian Fox on a bushwalk of 27 September 2019.